 CA-31: Rep. Pete Aguilar (D-Redlands) – Incumbent Democratic Rep. Aguilar could see a close race against Republican challenger and economics professor Sean Flynn come November.
-In yesterday’s competition, Aguilar took 45.7% of votes to come in second behind Flynn (45.9%).
-Another Democratic candidate, retired educator Kaisar Ahmed, took 8% of votes in yesterday’s contest.
+In the primary election, Aguilar took 45.9% of votes to edge out Flynn (45.2%) for the top vote getter.
+Another Democratic candidate, retired educator Kaisar Ahmed, took 8% of votes in this primary contest.
 Aguilar will have to keep all Democratic votes in his column to prevail in November.

-If you have any questions, or would like more background on any of the races from last night, please contact Jenny Nieto Carey, CLSA’s Vice President of Federal Government Relations & Alliance Development (firstname.lastname@example.org).
+If you have any questions, or would like more background on any of the races, please contact Jenny Nieto Carey, CLSA’s Vice President of Federal Government Relations & Alliance Development (email@example.com).